Linaro/step/samples/shell/README.rst

 .. code-block:: console

-   $ west build -p -b qemu_cortex_m3 samples/shell/ -t run
+   $ west build -p -b mps2_an521 samples/shell/ -t run

 Press ``CTRL+A`` to exit QEMU.

-To run the application on real HW, typically outputting the results to the serial port, you can try a variant of the following, adjusting ``-DBOARD`` as appropriate.
+To run the application on real hardware, typically outputting the results to the serial port, you can try a variant of the following, adjusting ``-DBOARD`` as appropriate.